Devolved-AI/Swap/README.md

 ETHERSCAN_API_KEY=[YOUR-ETHERSCAN-API-KEY-GOES-HERE]
 ```

+# Copy the foundry.toml file and lac ei tin the AMM root directory

 # Copy the AMM.sol file and place it in the /src directory

 # Copy the AMM.t.sol file and place it in the /test directory